noahgreupner/MigrationMonitoring/README.md

 Suggestions or comments from other students and external interested people are highly appreciated!

 ## Authors and acknowledgment
 Stamatina Tounta - 3rd Semester Student M.Sc.
-Applied Geoinformatics at the Paris-Lodron-University in Salzburg <br>
+Applied Geoinformatics at the Paris-Lodron-University in Salzburg (stamatina.tounta@stud.plus.ac.at) <br>
 Noah Greupner - 3rd Semester Student M.Sc.
-Applied Geoinformatics at the Paris-Lodron-University in Salzburg
+Applied Geoinformatics at the Paris-Lodron-University in Salzburg (noah.greupner@stud.plus.ac.at)

 ## Project status
 The project is currently active and will be finished in early 2024.